architech-boards/T1040/source/qs.rst

 Boot directly with Bank 4
 =========================

-If you want run directly the u-boot from the bank 4 then you have to change the switch on the T1040RDB.
+If you want run directly the u-boot from the bank 4 when you turn-on the T1040RDB then you have to change its switch.
 This is the configuration:

 SW3 pin 5 -> OFF, with this set the boot starts from Bank **4**.